litentry/litentry-parachain/tee-worker/identity/client-sdk/packages/client-sdk/README.md

-# @litentry/enclave
+# @litentry/client-sdk

-This package provides helpers for dApps to interact with the Litentry Protocol's Enclave.
+This package provides helpers for dApps to interact with the Litentry Protocol.

 The Enclave is the Litentry's Trusted Execution Environment (TEE), that provides the hightest security and privacy for users to store their identity.